LasseD/buildinginstructions.js/README.md

 sample_part.htm provides a break down of a single part.
 Points highlight where lines, triangles and quads are positioned.
 This can be used to inspect new or existing LDraw parts.

-sample_functions.htm is currently under development.
-It will demonstrate how to perform operations on LDraw models, such as changing all parts of a certain color.
+sample_functions.htm shows how to perform operations on LDraw models, such as changing all parts of a certain color.

 If you want to view additional models, then add the necessary LDraw files directly to the 'ldraw_parts' directory.
 Downloaded files from [the LDraw parts library](http://www.ldraw.org/parts/latest-parts.html) should thus result in a file structure as follows: